rowbottomn/GemTowerDefense/README.md

 # GemTowerDefense
 A Java-based tower defense game.
-Made with Eli Brant, Ben Callaghan and Emmanuel Shoneyin
+Made with EB, BC and ES

 ## User Stories
 1. As a player, I want to be able to place different types of towers on the map so that I can use different strategies and tactics to defend against enemy waves